-The Board policy is that the Committee will only comprise independent non-executive directors.
-Due to the number of independent directors on the Board, CPT Global has not complied with corporate governance best practice, which recommends the Remuneration and Nomination Committee to have a minimum of three members.
-Until such time the Board grows in size, the Board will defer the nomination related functions to the full Board.
-The Company feels this is appropriate given its current size.
-The Board will evaluate delegation of the nomination function to a separate committee at the appropriate time.
+It is the Board's policy that the Committee be composed solely of independent Non-Executive Directors.
+However, due to the limited number of independent Directors on the Board, CPT Global has not fully complied with corporate governance best practice, which recommends a minimum of three independent Non-Executive members.
+As an interim measure, the Board has delegated the Committee's nomination functions to the full Board.
+The Company considers this approach appropriate given its current size and structure.

-For details of directors' attendance at meetings of the Remuneration & Nomination Committee, refer to the Annual Report.

-A summary of the Committee's role and responsibilities can be found as an appendix to the Board Charter at https://www.cptglobal.com/investor-centre/.
+Details of Directors' attendance at Remuneration Committee meetings are set out in the Annual Report.
+A summary of the Committee's role and responsibilities is included as an appendix to the Board Charter, available at: https://cptglobal.com/investor-centre.